burak-kara/port-scan-detector/README.md

+Another version of the pyscanlogger by John-Lin for a course project.
+Original repo can be found here: https://github.com/John-Lin/pyscanlogger/blob/master/pyscanlogger.py

 Pyscanlogger
 ============

 Pyscanlogger - Python Port scan detector

 A pure Python program to detect network port scanning attacks.
-Currently logs different TCP port scans.
+Currently, logs different TCP port scans.
 Can run in the background like a daemon and log attacks to a log file.

 The latest code for this including some added features can be seen here http://code.google.com/p/pyscanlogd/